-Outreach and resource materials are translated into languages other than English so that Limited English Proficient (LEP) clients can understand and access one-stop services.
+The complaint system is marketed through community outreach, with assistance from partner agencies, to disseminate complaint system information and resource materials.
+The materials are translated into languages other than English so that Limited English Proficient (LEP) clients can understand and access one-stop services.
 Local WIN Job Centers have access to translators via an 800-telephone number and a listing of local individuals who can provide translation services at no cost to the individual.
-This same information is also transmitted through the SMA who educates and explains to farmers and farmworkers alike how the complaint system works.
-Business Outreach staff members provide complaint system resources to farmworkers and farmers who may enter the local offices or while they are conducting outreach throughout the state.

-3) Marketing the Agricultural Recruitment System for U.S. Workers (ARS) to agricultural employers and how it intends to improve such publicity.
+c) Marketing the Agricultural Recruitment System for U.S. Workers (ARS) to agricultural employers and how it intends to improve such publicity.

 As a MSFW non-significant state, Mississippi strives to ensure that employment and training services required under WIOA Title I are provided to MSFWs at the WIN Job Center as well through the MDES website.
-As previously mentioned, services provided to MSFWs in the WIN Job Center include information on unemployment insurance, assessment, counseling, job referrals, job development contacts, training, support services and job placement assistance.
+As previously mentioned, services provided to MSFWs in the WIN Job Center include information on unemployment insurance, assessment, counseling, job Mississippi 2022 WIOA Combined Plan referrals, job development contacts, training, support services and job placement assistance.
 Appropriate assessments for each MSFW that registers at the WIN Job Center are conducted, to determine the specific employment and training needs of that worker.
 The MDES self-service system for employment and unemployment opportunities streamlines the process of getting immediate service that can be delivered anywhere, anytime.
 Posters and other printed material are posted at farms to provide contact information for the MSFW department.
 Such information is also provided to local partnering agencies that often come into contact with MFSW many times per year.